Nana12541/Week-1-Project/README.md

 Submitted by: **Nana Brobbey**

-This web app: **This project is givers the user some glipmse into what software engineering is about**
+This web app: **This project is givers the user some glimpse into what software engineering is about**

 Time spent: **5** hours spent in total